aczietlow/smite_symfony3/docs/theBook.md

 Controllers are methods that are usually added to controller classes.

+Controllers must follow the naming convention of using the suffix 'Action'.
+E.g. public function showAction().

 Front controllers (app.php and app_dev.php) server as an entry point to the application.
 They handle initial routing and bootstrapping.

 #### Using console with controllers